Blind Graph Matching Using Graph Signals: Performance Analysis and Eigenvector Selection

-In summary, the accuracy of estimating the filter frequency responses from the sample covariance improves with a larger sampling size $M$.
-Moreover, when the noise variance $\sigma^2$ is small or the spectral gap is large, $\{\hat \lambda_k^{(i)}\}$ remains the same order as $\{\lambda_k^{(i)}\}$.
-This condition is crucial to obtain precise graph matching, as detailed in the subsequent section.
+In summary, the accuracy of estimating the filter frequency responses from the sample covariance improves with a larger sampling size $M$ with probability increases with a larger spectral gap.
+The correct order of the sample eigenvalues is crucial to obtain precise graph matching, as detailed in the subsequent section.